Tips and Tricks for Writing HIPAA Compliant Applications

 To secure your healthcare app with HTTPS, you have to get an SSL certification from a trusted provider and install it.
 Avoid the regular FTP and use a secure FTPS or SSH protocol to transfer files containing PHI.

-And, when it comes to transferring information via email, remember that even popular email services like Gmail don’t provide PHI protection.
-Instead, you should use HIPAA compliant email services like MailHippo, VM Racks, etc.
+When it comes to transferring information via email, remember that even popular email services like Gmail don’t provide PHI protection.
+Instead, you should use HIPAA-compliant email services like MailHippo, VM Racks, etc.

 PHI Disposal